nonsook/MedX-Pharmaceutical/README.md

 - Enable data-driven decision-making and improve visibility into sales and distribution operations.

 ## Methodology
+To transform the data, I:

+✅ Cleaned and structured the dataset in Excel

+✅ Extracted to Power BI’s Power Query

-I cleaned the dataset on Excel and imported into Power BI.
-I developed a data model with the dataset, creating fact and dimension tables with an additional date dimension table.
-Established connections via primary and foreign keys.
+✅ Transformed, and built a data model using fact and dimension tables (including a custom date dimension) and established connections via primary and foreign keys.

-Created additional columns and calculated measures with DAX functions.
-Finally, designed interactive reporting dashboards to support strategic decision-making and operational efficiency.
+✅ Engineered calculated columns and DAX measures for advanced analytics

+✅ Finally designed 3 interactive dashboards for strategic visibility and operational clarity

 ## Data Model